abonello/project_5/README.md

 - [Font Awesome v4.7.0](https://fontawesome.com/v4.7.0/) - used to display the GitHub and Linkedin Icons.
 - [Google Fonts](https://fonts.google.com/) - Roboto and Coiny.
 - [Chart.js v2.7.3](https://www.chartjs.org/) - used to generate the dynamic charts.
+- [Stripe](https://stripe.com/gb) - used to enable card payment.

+I am using a `Postgres` database on Heroku.

 ## TESTING